-Potentially pathological ECG patterns prevalent in youngMarch 6th, 2014 in Cardiology /
+Potentially pathological ECG patterns prevalent in youngMarch 6, 2014 in Medicine & Health / Cardiology

 (HealthDay)—More than 20 percent of young non-athletes have electrocardiogram (ECG) patterns that can be considered potentially pathological based on the 2010 European Society of Cardiology position paper, according to a study published online Feb.
 26 in the Journal of the American College of Cardiology.

 Navin Chandra, M.B.B.S., from St. George's University of London, and colleagues examined the prevalence of potentially abnormal ECG patterns in young individuals to assess the implications for a nationwide sudden cardiac death screening program.
 A total of 7,764 non-athletes, aged 14 to 35 years, underwent ECG screening between 2008 and 2012.
 ECGs were analyzed for training-related (Group 1) and potentially pathological (Group 2) patterns.
 The results were compared with those for 4,081 athletes.